Why am I keeping this blog? Briefly: to help spread software freedom into the hardware world.

 - The Archives page contains a compact list of posts to navigate.

-The right sidebar contains some tools to navigate my site, such as the category list, the RSS feeds that readers can subscribe to, and my most read posts; then it contains a list of technical blogs that I find interesting and worth reading.
+The right sidebar contains some tools to navigate my site, such as the category list, the RSS feeds that readers can subscribe to, and my “most wanted” posts.

-The comments are filtered by Akismet, then they are personally moderated by me.
+The comments are spam-filtered by WordPress, then they are personally moderated by me.
 I will approve, in general, comments that are pertinent with the topic of the blog post, requests of support, and warnings pointing out errors or ambiguity.
-I will block spam, messages of congratulations and compliments, and rants that are not backed up by logic.
-Remember that I am responsible of publishing your comments, and if I let illegal/controversial content slip on the pages of my blog then wordpress.com has the authority to close it.
+I will block spam, non-informative messages of congratulations and compliments, and rants that are not backed up by logic.
+Remember that I am responsible of publishing your comments, and if I let illegal/controversial content slip on the pages of my blog then WordPress has the authority to close it.

-Balau Blog by Francesco Balducci is licensed under a Creative Commons Attribution-Share Alike 3.0 License.
+Freedom Embedded by Francesco Balducci is licensed under a Creative Commons Attribution-Share Alike 4.0 License.